The Need for Diversity and Inclusion in Agriculture

 The most important place to begin is in building awareness.
 The awareness I am talking about is not awareness of differences, but awareness of how we can be more inclusive, embracing and welcoming of the diversity that both already exists — perhaps overlooked or ignored — and the diversity that we can recruit into our agriculture business, farms and systems to ensure the future prosperity is greater than the past, building upon a key heritage aspect of our rich agriculture past.

 And, for sure, there will be opportunities for us all to play a part.
-Contact me to share your perspective, ask questions and get the conversation started.
+Contact me to share your perspective, ask questions and get the conversation started about diversity and inclusion in agriculture.

 Sharing my own personal experiences is just one way I hope to bring these conversations to the forefront.
 While there is more acceptance of LGBTQ people in agriculture today, looking back, I realize I have always struggled — and still do — to be accepted for who I am.
 But I chose to say, “This is who I am.”
 I stopped worrying about not being like everyone else and instead chose to blaze my own trail.